by Rob Marsh

 #1.
 What is your budget for logo design?

-If you’ve got lots of money to spend on logo development, then by all means, hire a professional designer.
-A good designer can help you choose colors and forms that represent your business and brand.
+If you’ve got lots of money to spend on logo development, then by all means, hire a professional logo designer.
+A good logo designer can help you choose colors and forms that represent your business and brand.
 And it can be a very good investment.
 Is this you?
 If so, a do-it-yourself logo is probably not the right choice.
 Hire a designer.

 Unfortunately most people starting a new business don’t have piles of money sitting around.
 In fact, as we’ve talked to hundreds of entrepreneurs and other small business people, we’ve found that most of them had less than $500 budgeted for all of their marketing for the entire year.
-Spending the entire marketing budget (or more) on a logo doesn’t seem like a good idea, especially when you still need a website, business cards, and other materials to get up and running.
-If you’re just getting started, need to prove your business works before you make a big marketing investment, or simply want to save some money on your marketing, then a do-it-yourself logo is a good choice.
+Spending the entire marketing budget (or more) on a logo doesn’t seem like a good idea, especially when you still need a custom website, business cards, and other materials to get up and running.
+If you’re just getting started, need to prove your business works before you make a big marketing investment, or simply want to save some money on your marketing, then a DIY logo is a good choice.

 2. Do you need complex brand guidelines that others will follow to develop marketing materials, the look and feel of stores, or brand extensions?

 When you use a do-it-yourself logo service like Logomaker, you won’t get these.
 But the truth is, very few small businesses need them.
 They can be very expensive.
-In fact, when you read a news report about a company paying $40,000 for a logo, the truth is the logo is just a small part of what they buy—most of the money goes to develop brand standards, guidelines for use, and stuff like environmental graphics.
-If you need these kinds of resources, a do-it-yourself logo is wrong for you.
+In fact, when you read a news report about a company paying $40,000 for a business logo, the truth is the logo is just a small part of what they buy—most of the money goes to develop brand standards, guidelines for use, and stuff like environmental graphics.
+If you need these kinds of resources, a DIY logo is wrong for you.

 Most big business owners develop these kinds of resources long after the business begins to grow and succeed (and they have the money to pay for it).
 For everyone else, it makes a lot of sense to see what you can do on your own first.